lakonis/s_Regina2018/slides.md

 Appropriation consists at stimulating the circulation and the reuse of contents and ressources, fostering new associations of ideas.
 By constant pasting and rewriting, fragments are confronted with others.
 Contributors can select, organise, rewrite the ressources, producing critical annotations and gloss.

 Appropriation must be seen as a new editorial function.
-Just like selection, editing and layout were the main duties of editors and of institutions in general, in the digital environment, it is not about making the ressources accessible anymore, it is about making the ressources accessible and appropriable (making its appropriation possible) : institutions must create the condition of possibility for the appropriation of knowledge ressources.
+Just like selection, editing and layout were the main duties of editors and of institutions in general.
+In the digital environment, it is not about making the ressources accessible anymore, it is about making the ressources accessible and appropriable (making its appropriation possible) : institutions must create the condition of possibility for the appropriation of knowledge ressources.

 §§§§§SLIDEmoveDown§§§§§
 ### Distance